AdobeDocs/experience-manager-65.it-IT/help/sites-deploying/configuring-osgi.md

 ---
 title: Configurazione di OSGi
-seo-title: Configurazione di OSGi
+seo-title: Configuring OSGi
 description: OSGi è un elemento fondamentale nello stack tecnologico di Adobe Experience Manager (AEM).
 Viene utilizzato per controllare i bundle compositi di AEM e la loro configurazione.
 Questo articolo descrive come gestire le impostazioni di configurazione per tali bundle.
-seo-description: OSGi è un elemento fondamentale nello stack tecnologico di Adobe Experience Manager (AEM).
-Viene utilizzato per controllare i bundle compositi di AEM e la loro configurazione.
-Questo articolo descrive come gestire le impostazioni di configurazione per tali bundle.
+seo-description: OSGi is a fundamental element in the technology stack of Adobe Experience Manager (AEM).
+It is used to control the composite bundles of AEM and their configuration.
+This article details how you can manage the configuration settings for such bundles.
 uuid: b39059a5-dd61-486a-869a-0d7a732c3a47
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES